kirtikrajsp/Group12-IDC409/README.md

-Section 4: Storing Data into SQLite3 Database
+Section 4: STORE DATA IN SQLITE3 DATABASE

 	The scraped data is stored in SQLite3.
 		•	A new database faculty_data.db is created, with a table Faculty matching the profile dictionary keys.